eyereasoner/Notation3-By-Example/examples/modal/README.md

 ```

 ```
-# It is probable that Alice hates dogs
+# It is possible that Alice hates dogs
 () log:onModalSurface {
     () log:onNegativeSurface {
         :Alice :hates :Dogs .